 For me, its the only explanation that fits, its one of the first things that we were asked when she was seen in the ER, and they simply look like a perfect fit for a dog’s paw.
 I feel like its common sense, but there’s just no definitive evidence.”

 Reply by Dr. Polsky:

-I agree with you in the fact that the straight horizontal lines are definitely more consistent with an injury inflicted by the a dogs paws rather than its teeth.
-And a golden retriever given its size was certainly capable inflicting injuries consistent with what appears in the photograph, assuming it was a scratch by the dogs nails.
-Before any conclusive opinions can be drawn as to whether the injury was a result of a dog bite or scratch, I would be helpful, but not absolutely necessary, to know the context in which the injury was inflicted and information about the temperament of the golden retriever.
+I agree with you in the fact that the straight horizontal lines are definitely more consistent with an injury inflicted by the dog’s paws rather than its teeth.
+And a golden retriever given its size was certainly capable inflicting injuries consistent with what appears in the photograph, assuming it was a scratch by the dog’s nails.
+Before any conclusive opinions can be drawn as to whether the injury was a result of a dog bite or scratch, it would be helpful, but not absolutely necessary, to know the context in which the injury was inflicted and information about the temperament of the golden retriever.

 Reply by Dr. Polsky

 It is not clear whether the scarring is a result of a scratch or dog bite, but more likely than not, is more consistent with a dog bite because of the curve to the injury and on each end of the scarring it appears that there are two punctures inflicted by a dog consistent with the size of your dog.
 Look closely you will see a single laceration, albeit faint, which has the physical properties of a bite from a small dog.
 And this single laceration has a semicircular wound pattern.
 Scratch marks are linear in appearance and not circular, as in the example noted above.